openstack-archive/surveil/doc/source/tutorials/monitoring_with_your_custom_plugin.rst

 Monitoring with your custom plugin
 ##################################

 Surveil is compatible with Nagios plugins.
-It is trivial to write a custom plugin to monitor your applcation.
+It is trivial to write a custom plugin to monitor your application.
 In this guide, we will create a new plugin and configure a new Host that uses it in Surveil.

 0. Install the plugin
 ~~~~~~~~~~~~~~~~~~~~~